OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 Complete the [Outlook quick start](../quickstarts/outlook-quickstart.md?tabs=yeomangenerator) which creates an add-in project with the Yeoman generator for Office Add-ins.

+> [!NOTE]
+> If you want to use the [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md), then complete the alternate quick start in [Outlook quick start with a Teams manifest (preview)](../quickstarts/outlook-quickstart-json-manifest.md), but skip all sections after the **Try it out** section.

 ## Configure the manifest

+To enable users to create online meetings with your add-in, you must configure the manifest.
+The markup varies depending on two facts.

+- The type of platform; either mobile or non-mobile.
+- The type of manifest; either XML or [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).

-To enable users to create online meetings with your add-in, you must configure the **\<VersionOverrides\>** node in the manifest.
-If you're creating an add-in that will only be supported in Outlook on the web, Windows, and Mac, select the **Windows, Mac, web** tab for guidance.
+If you're add-in uses an XML manifest, and the add-in will only be supported in Outlook on the web, Windows, and Mac, select the **Windows, Mac, web** tab for guidance.
 However, if your add-in will also be supported in Outlook on Android and iOS, select the **Mobile** tab.

+If you're using the Teams manifest (preview), select the # **Teams Manifest (developer preview)** tab.

+> [!NOTE]
+> The Teams manifest (preview) is currently supported only in Outlook on Windows.
+We're working to bring support to other platforms, including mobile platforms.

 # [Windows, Mac, web](#tab/non-mobile)